Burgestrand/Hallon/README.markdown

 - [Linus Oleander](https://github.com/oleander), giving me a reason to look for ways of doing what Hallon does
 - [Jesper Särnesjö][], creator of [Greenstripes][] which spawned the idea of Hallon

-This is what the API looks like:
+This is what the API looks like (fully working example, I aim to remove the mutex & condition variable ASAP):

+    $: << File.expand_path('../../lib', __FILE__)
+    require 'hallon'
+    require 'thread'
+    require_relative 'support/config'

+    mutex  = Mutex.new
+    signal = ConditionVariable.new

-    session = Hallon::Session.instance(Hallon::APPKEY, :user_agent => "Chunky Bacon") do
+    session = Hallon::Session.instance(Hallon::APPKEY) do
       on(:logged_in) do |error|
-        puts "Yeah, we’ve logged in!"
+        mutex.synchronize { signal.signal }
       end
     end

+    mutex.synchronize do
       session.login username, password
+      signal.wait(mutex)
+    end

+    puts "Logged in: #{session.logged_in?}" # => Logged in: true

 This is awesome!
 I want to help!